 Sensory Development Milestones in Toddlers (1-3 Years)

-As children enter the toddler stage, their sensory development continues to evolve, providing them with a richer understanding of their environment.
+As children enter the toddler stage, their sensory development continues to grow, which enables them to better understand their environment.

 12-18 Months: